-- If the number of confirmed cases exceeds the number of individual isolation spaces available in the facility, then ICE must be promptly notified so that transfer to other facilities, transfers to hospitals, or release can be coordinated immediately.
-Until such time as transfer or release is arranged, the facility must be especially mindful of cases that are at higher risk of severe illness from COVID-19.
-Ideally, ill detainees should not be cohorted with other infected individuals.
-If cohorting of ill detainees is unavoidable, make all possible accommodations until transfer occurs to prevent transmission of other infectious diseases to the higher-risk individual (For example, allocate more space for a higher-risk individual within a shared isolation room). - Review the CDC's preferred method of medically isolating COVID-19 cases here depending on the space available in a particular facility.
+- Review the CDC's preferred method of medically isolating COVID-19 cases here, depending on the space available in a particular facility.
 In order of preference, individuals under medical isolation should be housed: - Separately, in single cells with solid walls (i.e., not bars) and solid doors that close fully. - o Separately, in single cells with solid walls but without solid doors. - As a cohort, in a large, well-ventilated cell with solid walls and a solid door that closes fully.
 Employ social distancing strategies related to housing in the Prevention section above. - As a cohort, in a large, well-ventilated cell with solid walls but without a solid door.
-Employ social distancing strategies related to housing in the Prevention section above. - As a cohort, in single cells without solid walls or solid doors (i.e., cells enclosed entirely with bars), preferably with an empty cell between occupied cells.
+Employ social distancing strategies related to housing in the Prevention section above. - O As a cohort, in single cells without solid walls or solid doors (i.e., cells enclosed entirely with bars), preferably with an empty cell between occupied cells.
 (Although individuals are in single cells in this scenario, the airflow between cells essentially makes it a cohort arrangement in the context of COVID-19.) - As a cohort, in multi-person cells without solid walls or solid doors (i.e., cells enclosed entirely with bars), preferably with an empty cell between occupied cells.
-Employ social distancing strategies related to housing in the Prevention section above. - Maintain isolation until all the CDC criteria have been met: - The individual has been free from fever for 72 hours without the use of fever-reducing medications. - The individual's other symptoms have improved (e.g., cough, shortness of breath). - The individual has tested negative in at least two consecutive respiratory specimens collected at least 24 hours apart.
+Employ social distancing strategies related to housing in the Prevention section above. - Maintain isolation until all the CDC criteria have been met.
+The decision to discontinue Transmission-Based Precautions should be made using a testbased strategy, a symptom-based strategy, or a time-based strategy.
+Detainees that meet criteria for discontinuation of transmission-based precautions can be housed in general population. - Symptom-based strategy: Patients initially presenting with fever and/or other symptoms - At least three days (72 hours) have passed since recovery defined as resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms (e.g., cough, shortness of breath); - At least seven days have passed since symptoms first appeared;